karlwilcox/website-build/blog/_posts/2026-03-11-explorers-club.md

 reduce significantly in number at the higher levels as the sky projection looks strange from sideways on.

-Now if you go to the very top level of the starboard outrigger, and down one of the narrow gaps between the buildings on the parkland side you will find a little used alleyway.
+Now if you go to the very top level of the starboard rear outrigger, and down one of the narrow gaps between the buildings on the parkland side you will find a little used alleyway.
 At various points access hatches appear in the outer wall, behind which is a series of gantry and walkways giving access to the weather production system embedded in the “ceiling”, above the projection screen.
 This consists of piping, header tanks, refrigeration equipment and vortex generators capable of producing a variety of (albeit mild) weather effects, including a dusting of light snow.

-There is however one particular hatchway, now marked with a subtle, but obvious if you know what you looking for, symbol.
+There is however one particular hatchway, now marked with a subtle symbol, but obvious if you know what you looking for.
 In addition to gantry access above the “sky” this hatch has a metal stairway that leads down to a small platform just below the sky.
 The cloud projection looks very strange from this angle so don’t look that way.
 Instead look down, through those thousand meters of clear